waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Future Agent & Tool Development Ideas
 - **HM Teacher Agent/Tool:** An agent or tool to automate the process of navigating the menu to teach a specific HM to a specific Pokémon, including selecting which move to replace.
-- **SURF Field Move Mechanics:** Attempting to use SURF from the menu or by interacting with water while having a non-Water type Pokémon (Kangaskhan) that knows the move resulted in failure.
-The message 'No SURFing on [Pokémon] here!' was displayed.
-Hypothesis: Only specific Pokémon, likely Water-types, can use SURF in the field.
-Will test with Omanyte.
+- **SURF Field Move Mechanics (v2):** All attempts to use SURF on Route 19 with TITANESS (Normal-type) have failed, regardless of party position or location on the southern island.
+The error message is 'No SURFing on TITANESS here!'.
+This strongly suggests that only specific Pokémon, likely Water-types, can use SURF in the field.
+Since I am trapped on this part of the route, the intended solution is likely to acquire a suitable Pokémon here.
+Current plan: Use the SUPER ROD to fish for a Water-type Pokémon.